huyhieupham/3D-Face-Recognition/README.md

 ## 7. ND-2006

 **Original paper**: T. C. Faltemier, K. W. Bowyer, and P. J. Flynn.
-Using a multi-instance enrollment representation to improve 3d face recognition.
-In Biometrics: Theory, Applications, and Systems, 2007.
-BTAS 2007.
-First IEEE International Conference on, pages 1–6.
-IEEE, 2007.
+"Using a multi-instance enrollment representation to improve 3D face recognition".
+First IEEE International Conference on Biometrics: Theory, Applications, and Systems (BTAS 2007). , pages 1–6, 2007.

 **Description**:  The ND-2006 3D face dataset contains 13,450 scans of 888 subjects.
 This is the large 3D face dataset that contains a substantial amount of varied facial expression (Neutral, Happiness, Sadness, Surprise, Disgust, and Other).
 A total of 888 distinct persons, with as many as 63 images per subject, are available in this dataset.